TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 1/Ezekiel 1.6.md

 ---

-And every one had four faces, and every one of them had four wings.
+Everyone had four faces, and each one of them had four wings.